tkpf/neura_challenge/README.md

     -- package.xml
     -- README.md
 ```
-The package 'edge_detection' must be build via command TODO
+The package 'edge_detection' can be pulled from github in a catkin workspace src folder e.g. */catkin_ws/src*.
+After the command *catkin_make* the launch files can be executed.
+TODO specifiy bag file in launch file or via argument!
+TODO source file.
+TODO still some error when starting

 ### Launch
 The launch directory contains two launch files.